 We ordered and tested a size 11 pair of Chore Mids for our size 11 feet.
 This is one of the more loose fitting shoes we tested.
 There is a significant amount of room in this boot, both around the foot and between the leg and shaft.
 The best way to take up the extra space is with thick socks, but depending on the temperature and conditions in which you're wearing this product, thick socks may be too warm and just downright impractical.

 The Chore Mid is at home working hard in the yard and around a farm.
 It's versatile enough to use in spring, fall, and winter (with help from thick wool socks).
 Its steel-shafted outsole means that you can crush almost anything underfoot, as well as shovel earth like a boss.
 Though not tall enough for deep puddles or streams, it will keep your feet dry in most situations.

-Costing $120, the Chore Mid is a mid-range priced product.
+The Chore Mid is a mid-range priced product.
 Considering some of the drawbacks of this model, however, we think the price is pretty high when compared to similar boots in the same price range.
-If you're on a budget, and even if you are not, be sure to also check out our Editors' Choice winner, the $65 Kamik Icebreaker.
+If you're on a budget, and even if you are not, be sure to also check out the $65 Kamik Icebreaker.